KU Racial Equity Research, Scholarship & Creative Activity Grants

 Proposers are required to write the project narrative for the proposal in an anonymized format, i.e., in a manner that does not explicitly identify the names of the team members or their KU departmental affiliations.
 Some specific points:

-1. Do not claim ownership of past work, e.g., "my previously funded work..." or "Our prior analysis demonstrates that…"
+1. Do not claim ownership of past work, e.g., "My previously funded work..." or "Our prior analysis demonstrates that…"

 2. Do not include the names of the personnel associated with the proposal or their departmental affiliations.
-This includes but is not limited to, page headers, footers, diagrams, figures, watermarks, or PDF bookmarks.
+This includes, but is not limited to, page headers, footers, diagrams, figures, watermarks, or PDF bookmarks.
 This does not include references to past work, which should be included whenever relevant (see below).

-3. Do not associate personnel with named teams or collaborations, e.g., “the PI is a member of the ColLAB: KU Research Collaborative.”
+3. Do not associate personnel with named teams or collaborations, e.g., “The PI is a member of the ColLAB: KU Research Collaborative.”

 4. When citing references, use third-person neutral wording.
 This especially applies to self-referencing.
 For example, replace phrases like "as we have shown in our previous work [17], …" with "as previously shown [17], ..."